Q: When will UofSC Undergraduate Admissions begin accepting self-reported scores for admission?

 Q: Is there a penalty for submitting scores ahead of the deadline?

 A: No. If you choose to send your official scores now, we will still use the ones that give you the greatest advantage in our process.

-Q: I am an international student applying to USC.
+Q: I am an international student applying to UofSC.
 May I use self-reported scores for admission?

-A: USC's self-reported score policy applies to domestic freshmen applicants only.
+A: UofSC's self-reported score policy applies to domestic freshmen applicants only.
 Due to the highly variable nature of international educational curricula, official scores and transcripts are still required for international applicant evaluations.